Cauapinto/Cauapinto/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Javascript, Node, SQL, ReactJS
+- 🌱 I’m currently learning Javascript, Node, SQL, ReactJS, Python
 - 📫 How to reach me: @Cauapinto